Soak in Oregon’s Magical Hot Springs

 Season: Year-round

-Why rough it when you can soak in style?
-While a visit to Lithia Springs Resort is a trip to a resort rather than a clandestine dip in a naturally formed pool, the water soothes just the same.
+For a relaxing wellness trip, head to the Lithia Springs Resort.
 Located northwest of downtown Ashland, the city’s famous mineral-rich water finds its way to your own personal soaking tub, where you can relax in the comfort of your room.
-An outdoor saline pool and Jacuzzi are also available, weather depending, as well as a tea room, library, spa and complimentary breakfast buffet for all overnight guests.
+An outdoor saline pool and Jacuzzi are also available, weather depending, as well as a spa and library.
+Enjoy afternoon tea or wine tasting in the garden and complimentary breakfast buffet for all overnight guests.

 Hot Springs Etiquette